About the ThoughtSpot image

 The ThoughtSpot Virtual Machine comes provisioned with the custom ThoughtSpot image to make hosting simple.
 A virtual machine is a preconfigured template that provides the information required to launch an instance of ThoughtSpot.
 It includes a root disk for the instance, which contains an operating system, application server, and other necessary software.

-The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a base image.
+The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a CentOS-based image.
 Check with your ThoughtSpot contact to learn about the latest version of the ThoughtSpot Virtual Machine.

 Due to security restrictions, the ThoughtSpot Virtual Machine does not have default passwords for the administrator users.
 When you are ready to obtain the password, contact ThoughtSpot Support.

 This guide explains how to deploy ThoughtSpot on Microsoft Azure, using ThoughtSpot’s CentOS-based image.
-Starting with version 6.0.4, you can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL image that your organization manages internally.
+Starting with version 6.0.4, you can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
+On release 6.0.5, you can run ThoughtSpot on an RHEL 7.7 or 7.8 image.
 To install ThoughtSpot using RHEL, refer to the RHEL deployment guide.

 Set up ThoughtSpot in Azure